Ogoa/alx_printf/README.md

 };
 ```
 <br>
-Here, the key is the pointer to a character that indicates the type of format specifier, while the value is pointer to a functinon that takes an argument of type `va_list`.
+Here, the key is the pointer to a character that indicates the type of format specifier, while the value is pointer to a functinon that takes an argument of type `va_list`.<br>

 `handlers.c`<br>
 In this source file, the various functions that handle various format specifiers are defined.